nielssorensen/OpenEmu-wiki/Beta-Test-Notes.md

 **If using an Xbox 360 compatible controller, please install the latest driver found at http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver.**

-**If using a Wiimote or Wii U Pro controller, please go to the Controller preferences, select "Add a Wiimote" from the Input box and following the pairing directions.**
+**If using a Wiimote or Wii U Pro controller, please go to the Controller preferences, select "Add a Wiimote" from the Input box and follow the pairing directions.**

 Additionally, you can use [Joypad Connect](http://getjoypad.com/legacy/) to connect your iPhone as a controller.